 - 1. Assignment of Judges.
 All judges must be nationally certified.
 The local judging association for the National Gymnastics Judges Association (NGJA) will make the assignments.
 If both the host and visiting institutions agree not to accept the assignment of a judge, the judge must be replaced by the assignment chair.
 Otherwise, a coach has the right to appeal any judging assignment to the chair of the NCAA Men's Gymnastics Committee.
 Any appeal of a judging assignment will be reviewed by the committee.
 In all cases, the NCAA Code of Ethics for Judges and Coaches must be followed.
 The Code of Ethics for Judges and Coaches is included in the manual as Appendix B. - Regular-Season Competition.
 In all meets, current FIG rules with NCAA modifications must be used and a minimum of two nationally certified judges per event must work the meet.
 Dec.
 1 is the cut-off date for changes to the Code of Points.
 After this date, any changes or skill evaluations or clarifications will go before the NGJA/NCAA rules subcommittee.
-For the most up-to-date FIG rules interpretations, see the NCAA section of the NGJA website at: www.ngja.org.
+For the most up-to-date FIG rules interpretations, see the NCAA section of the NGJA website at ngja.org.

 The names of the judges at each competition must be printed on the official scoresheets.
-The meet referee must sign the official scoresheet.
+Head coaches, in addition to the meet referee and head judge, are required to sign and note the time of signature on the official scoresheet.

-Note: All coaches and the meet referee must sign the final scoresheets.
+NOTE: All coaches and the meet referee must sign the final scoresheets.

-Teams may compete a sixth man at five up/five count competitions if he already competes for his team on three events.
-Teams may compete a seventh man at six up/five count competitions if he already competes for his team on three events.
+Teams may compete a fifth man at four up/four count competitions to complete his all-around score, if he already competes for his team on three events.

-- 3. Vault.
-Gymnasts will perform one vault only throughout the season. - Submission of Results.
+Vault.
+Gymnasts will perform one vault only throughout the season.

+3. Submission of Results.
 All team and individual scores must be submitted to Road to Nationals and the respective men's gymnastics conference liaison.
-The official national ranking website may be accessed at www.roadtonationals. com.
+The official national ranking website may be accessed at roadtonationals.com.
 Schedules must be entered into the system by Nov.
 4. Beginning Jan.
 1, scores must be entered by 10 p.m.
-Eastern time on the Monday after the respective competition, except April 5, the day of the close of qualifying.
-On April 6, scores must be entered by noon Eastern time.
+Eastern time on the Monday after the respective competition, except April 6, the day of the close of qualifying.
+On April 8, scores must be entered by noon Eastern time.
 Trouble entering scores should be reported to the respective conference liaison.
 All results should be sent electronically (email or fax) and received by the conference liaison within 24 hours after the competition.